rpmuller/ePubs/WP1.md

 not found in the earlier philosophers.
 There is something unduly smug and comfortable about Aristotle's speculations on human affairs;
 everything that makes men feel a passionate interest in each other seems to be forgotten.
-Even his account of friend- ship is tepid.
+Even his account of friendship is tepid.
 He shows no sign of having had any of those experiences which make it difficult to preserve sanity; all the more profound aspects of the moral life are apparently unknown to him.
 He leaves out, one may say,